 - Add dry ingredients, alternating with buttermilk, and mix just until combined.
 Stir in chocolate chips.
 Divide batter into the pans to make 24 muffins.

-- In a small bowl, combine 1/4 cup sugar and 2 teaspoons ground cinnamon.
-Sprinkle a scant teaspoon over each muffin.
+- In a small bowl, combine 1/4 cup granulated sugar and 1 teaspoon ground cinnamon.
+Sprinkle cinnamon-sugar mixture evenly over the muffins.

 - Bake muffins in preheated oven for 18-22 minutes until puffy, golden and cooked through.
 Remove from oven and cool completely.